Social media marketing FAQs

 Usage of Facebook and Twitter, in particular, continue to grow at a rapid rate.
 Both services are trying to develop income streams without impacting their core user base, who largely resent advertising and overtly commercial activities.
 The rate at which the mobile Internet is growing is also truly staggering, easily overtaking the speed of growth of all preceding media.
 Usage of Facebook and Twitter via mobile phones has grown by triple digits in the past year and mobile advertising is becoming a major source of revenue and big business for social media platforms.
 Location-based services are also developing rapidly, so that targeting a well-planned social media marketing strategy towards this explosion of mobile social network engagement – particularly for locally targeted companies – is critical to the success of a forward-thinking business.

-If you’d like any further information about social media marketing and how the Web Marketing Workshop can help to improve your business’s online marketing, please contact us now.
+If you’d like any further information about social media marketing and how the Web Marketing Workshop UK can help to improve your business’s online marketing, please contact us now.